hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       default: 4000
       datatype: integer
       description: The maximum size of each cookie chunk in bytes
-    - group: Authorization Cookie
-      description: used during authorization code flow for verification and preserving the settings
-    - name: authorization_cookie_name
-      required: false
-      default: '"authorization"'
-      datatype: string
-      description: The authorization cookie name
-    - name: authorization_cookie_lifetime
-      required: false
-      default: 600
-      datatype: integer
-      description: The authorization cookie lifetime in seconds
-    - name: authorization_cookie_path
-      required: false
-      default: '"/"'
-      datatype: string
-      description: The authorization cookie Path flag
-    - name: authorization_cookie_domain
-      required: false
-      default:
-      datatype: string
-      description: The authorization cookie Domain flag
-    - name: authorization_cookie_samesite
-      required: false
-      default: '"off"'
-      datatype: string
-      description: |
-        Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks:
-        - `Strict`: Cookies will only be sent in a first-party context and not be sent along with requests initiated by third party websites
-        - `Lax`: Cookies are not sent on normal cross-site subrequests (for example to load images or frames into a third party site), but are sent when a user is navigating to the origin site (i.e. when following a link)
-        - `None`: Cookies will be sent in all contexts, i.e in responses to both first-party and cross-origin requests.
-If SameSite=None is set, the cookie Secure attribute must also be set (or the cookie will be blocked)
-        - `off`: do not set the Same-Site flag
-    - name: authorization_cookie_httponly
-      required: false
-      default: true
-      datatype: boolean
-      description: Forbids JavaScript from accessing the cookie, for example, through the Document.cookie property.
-    - name: authorization_cookie_secure
-      required: false
-      default: (from the request scheme)
-      datatype: boolean
-      description: |
-        Cookie is only sent to the server when a request is made with the https: scheme (except on localhost), and therefore is more resistant to man-in-the-middle attacks.
     - group: Session Settings
     - name: session_secret
       required: false